FeastFramework/framework/docs/index.md

 The current release of FEAST requires PHP 8.0 and (if you wish to use the Curl service classes) PHP 8.0-curl.
 In addition, PHP 8.0-bcmath is recommended.

+FEAST currently works with the MySQL and PostgreSQL database management systems as well as with SQLite for simple queries.

 The release plan for FEAST can be found [here](release-schedule.md).

 ## Getting started